praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

    ![](/help/assets/aam-verifypartnerid.png)

-**Note:** The Audience Manager section of the debugger refers to "DIL," which is the Data Integration Library that typically refers to a client-side implementation, as opposed to the server-side approach used here.
+>[!NOTE]  The Audience Manager section of the debugger refers to "DIL," which is the Data Integration Library that typically refers to a client-side implementation, as opposed to the server-side approach used here.
 The AAM Module used in this SSF approach uses much of the same code as the client-side DIL library, so the Debugger repors it as such.
 If you have followed the steps in this tutorial, and the rest of the items in this validation section are correct, be assured that server-side forwarding is working.

 #### Verify the Analytics request and response